RCM Electrical safety Mark, NZ Spark Telepermit, MEPS

 RCM, ACMA Compliance Folders

 Austest provides comprehensive local compliance services to assist in complying with Regulatory Compliance Mark (RCM) requirements per the Australian and New Zealand EESS (Electrical Equipment Safety System), and the ACMA telecommunications and EMC requirements.
-Note the C-Tick and A-Tick marks were consolidated into the RCM in March 2013.
+Note the C-Tick and A-Tick marks are now obsolete and were consolidated into the RCM in March 2013.